fedarko/strainFlye/README.md

 ### Scenario 2: I'm interested in developing strainFlye's source code

+This is mostly the same as Scenario 1 up until the last few steps.
+Following these instructions will make it easier to edit the tool's source code.

 ```bash
 # Download the YAML file describing the conda packages we'll install
 wget https://raw.githubusercontent.com/fedarko/strainFlye/main/environment.yml